survivejs/react-book/manuscript/08_building_kanban.md

 Note that you can provide `context` parameter to `Clean`.
 That allows you to execute the process in some other directory.
 Example `new Clean(['build'], '<context path>')`.

-T> An alternatively would be to use your terminal fu (`rm -rf build/`) and set that up at the `scripts` of `package.json`.
+T> An alternative would be to use your terminal fu (`rm -rf build/`) and set that up at the `scripts` of `package.json`.

 ## Separating CSS

 Even though we have a nice build set up now, where did all the CSS go?
 As per our configuration it has been inlined to JavaScript!
 Even though this can be convenient during development it doesn't sound ideal.
-The current solution doesn't allow us to cache CSS and in some cases we might suffer from flash of unstyled content (FOUC).
+The current solution doesn't allow us to cache CSS.
+In some cases we might suffer from flash of unstyled content (FOUC).

 As it happens Webpack provides means to generate a separate CSS bundle.
 We can achieve this using `ExtractTextPlugin`.
-It comes with some overhead during complication phase and won't work with Hot Module Replacement (HMR) by design.
+It comes with some overhead during complication phase.
+It won't work with Hot Module Replacement (HMR) by design.
 Given we are using it only for production usage that won't be a problem.

 It will take some configuration to make it work.
 Hit

 > npm i extract-text-webpack-plugin --save-dev

 to get started.
-Next we need to get rid of our current css related declaration at `common` configuration and split it up between `build` and `dev` configuration sections as below.
+Next we need to get rid of our current css related declaration at `common` configuration.
+After that we need to split it up between `build` and `dev` configuration sections as below:

 **webpack.config.js**